 Visa processing times are important to every visa applicant.
 It gives them a perspective on when a decision on their visa application is likely to be made.
 The UKVI publishes a guide to visa processing times for the various categories of visas and depending on the decision making, the processing times can vary.
-Here is a list of 12 global locations and their respective decision making time periods based on Home Office data for August, 2018.
+Here is a list of 12 global locations and their respective decision-making time periods based on Home Office data.

 Receive regular updates about your UK Visa News, Guidelines, New UK Visa Law and more.